+Exception - schools who are using a "Test to Stay" protocol may allow asymptomatic close contacts to return to in-person academic activities immediately so long as the contacts follow the protocol.
 Finally, according to The Road Forward, fully vaccinated individuals who have no COVID-like symptoms but come in close contact with a COVID-19 case do not need to be quarantined for any period of time.
-They should monitor symptoms, and if the individual becomes symptomatic s/he should be clinically evaluated for COVID-19.
+They should monitor symptoms, wear a mask, and if the individual becomes symptomatic s/he should be clinically evaluated for COVID-19.